 Southeast Asia is a huge region.
-In fact, it is is so big that you could spend over a year traveling the region and still not see it all.
-Heck, I spent 5 years there and I still haven’t seen it all!
+In fact, it is is so big that you could spend a full year traveling the region and still not see it all.
+Heck, I spent five years there and I still haven’t seen it all!

 There are countless islands and even more beaches across the region.
 If your plan was to simply visit some amazing beaches in Southeast Asia, you’d be lost in all the options.
-Should you go to Indonesia, Thailand, or Malaysia perhaps?
+Should you go to Indonesia, Thailand, the Philipines, or Malaysia?

 Best Beaches in Thailand

 Thailand is probably one of the first places that come to mind when you think of the best beaches in Southeast Asia.
 There are islands in the Gulf, there are islands in the Andaman, and more island up around the Cambodian border.
 Some islands are amazing for scuba diving, while others have the perfect castaway vibe kilometers out to sea.
 Here are some of our favorites.

 Koh Phangan is best known for its rowdy full moon parties which overtake the southern end of the island each month.
 It may not be the place you’d expect to find one of the best secluded beaches in Southeast Asia, but the truth is, you just have to know where to look.

 Venture to the less-visited northern end of the island.
 Here you will find Bottle Beach, a secluded stretch of white sand nestled against the lush jungle.
 You can soak in the island vibes and totally forget you’re on one of the most popular Thai islands.

 Getting to Bottle Beach is half the fun (and the reason it’s not overcrowded).
 You can either take a longtail boat from a neighboring beach or hike through the jungle for an hour.
 Either way, your efforts will be rewarded with a small piece of tranquility on the bustling Koh Phangan!

 Tonsai Beach, Krabi